-Other Income.
-Other income totaled \$1.1 million, \$1.6 million and \$1.3 million for fiscal years 2014, 2013 and 2012, respectively.
-Other income primarily consists of interest related to inventory finance receivable balances, interest income earned on cash balances and fixed asset impairment charges.
+Other Income, net.
+Other income, net totaled \$3.4 million, \$1.1 million and \$1.6 million for fiscal years 2015, 2014 and 2013, respectively.
+Other income primarily consists of gains and losses or impairment on property, plant and equipment, including assets held for sale or sold, interest related to commercial loan receivable balances and interest income earned on cash balances.

 Accumulated Other Comprehensive Income.
 Accumulated other comprehensive income is comprised of unrealized gains and losses on available-for-sale investments (see Note 3).
 Unrealized gains and losses are presented net of tax.
-Unrealized gain on available-for-sale investments during fiscal year 2014 was \$126,000 before tax, with an associated tax amount of \$44,000, resulting in a net unrealized gain of \$82,000.
-Unrealized gain on available-for-sale investments during fiscal year 2013 was \$362,000, offset by tax effect of \$124,000, for a net unrealized gain of \$238,000.
-Unrealized gain on available-for-sale investments during fiscal year 2012 was \$176,000 before tax, with an associated tax amount of \$60,000, resulting in a net unrealized gain of \$116,000.
+Unrealized gain on available-for-sale investments during fiscal year 2015 was \$106,000 before tax, with an associated tax amount of \$38,000, resulting in a net unrealized gain of \$68,000.
+Unrealized gain on available-for-sale investments during fiscal year 2014 was \$126,000, offset by tax effect of \$44,000, for a net unrealized gain of \$82,000.
+Unrealized gain on available-for-sale investments during fiscal year 2013 was \$362,000 before tax, with an associated tax amount of \$124,000, resulting in a net unrealized gain of \$238,000.